JoseRoca/WinFBX/docs/Numeric datatypes/Complex Numbers Procedures.md

 # <a name="CCos"></a>CCos

-Returns the complex cosine of this complex number.
+Returns the complex cosine of a complex number.

 ```
 FUNCTION CCos (BYREF value AS _complex) AS _complex